johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 draft: true
 ---

-At [Lookback](https://lookback.io), we've fallen in love with functional reactive programming with streams in our frontend apps.
+At [Lookback](https://lookback.io), we've fallen in love with functional reactive programming (FRP) with streams in our frontend apps.
 Together with the use of Typescript for compile time type safety, we've seen a tremendous bump in overall stability and fewer runtime bugs.
 Actually, I dare to say that _all_ of our bugs so far have been either logic (programmer) or timing errors.

-That's why we've extracted the patterns we've been using in our frontend apps to a library we call **Frap** ("**F**unctional **R**eactive **Ap**p").
-You can find it here:
+## What this text is and what it's not

+We'll look at how _easy_ it actually is to build these kind of frontend architectures on your own.
+This architecture is, to be clear, _not_ any new or novel idea at all.
+As you will read below, it's essentially a rip-off of a library called CycleJS, but less general and made to work with React as a view before CycleJS had proper React support.

+What we'll go through is how one can reason about state, side effects, and drawing the view with the data structure streams.
+In the end, we have the complete library.

+**I'll assume knowledge about streams in this post.** With "streams", I don't mean the [NodeJS Stream API](https://nodejs.org/api/stream.html), but the functional streams popularised by libraries such as RxJS, BaconJS, and xstream.
+The xstream library will be used for reactive streams, but the concepts are applicable to any streams implementation with the basic operations.
+I will also use Typescript features to model the architecture.

+An architecture based on functional reactive stream isn't for all frontend apps.
+Vanilla React paired with the Context API a reducer is probably fine in most cases.
+We use FRP in our Live player, and in our Chrome extension.
+Both codebases need to handle the complexities of multi-peer audio/video streaming, fetching data from a GraphQL API, client state, server state, connection problems, interrupts, problems with the mic and camera, subscribing to server data.
+Even with Typescript, I wouldn't want to model that in a Flux based React application.
+FRP has helped us handle the data flows in a concise manner across the app, with the help from cozy declarative constructs as `map`, `filter`, and so on.
+It's pretentious to say, but I almost feel "the code writes itself" when building out the streams for the data flows.

+## The code

+**This is not some kind of new framework.** Many others already exist.
+The repository linked below is solely for demonstration, and to hold the final code:

 <p class="tc">
   <a href="https://github.com/lookback/frap" class="btn">✨ lookback/frap on GitHub</a>
 </p>

+- _frap_ is for **F**unctional **R**eactive **Ap**plication.
 - 🔨 ~20 Kb minified.
 - 📉 Has a single dependency (the `xstream` library).
 - 🏄‍♂️ The core API consists of two functions.
 - 🤝 Agnostic about the view, but assumes a stream based application.

-## What this text is and what it's not

-We'll look at how _easy_ it actually is to build these kind of frontend architectures on your own.
-Frap is, to be clear, _not_ any new or novel idea at all.
-As you will read below, it's essentially a rip off of a library called CycleJS, but less general and made to work with React as a view before CycleJS had proper React support.

-What we'll go through is how one can reason about state, side effects, and drawing the view with the data structure streams.
-In the end, we have the complete library.

-**⚠️ I'll assume knowledge about streams in this post.** The xstream library will be used for reactive streams, but the concepts are applicable to any streams implementation with the basic operations.
-I will also use Typescript features to model the architecture of Frap.

 ## Why?

-For me personally, it was all about the _joy_ of constructing an architecture I could understand the smallest parts of, and then extracting it to make it general.
+For me personally, it was all about the joy of constructing an architecture I could understand the smallest parts of, and then extracting it to make it general.

-It felt good not using a 3rd party package (except for `xstream`…) to solve a thing.
+It also felt good not using a 3rd party package, except for `xstream`, to solve a thing.

 ## Credits

 The main brain behind the architecture is my colleague [Martin](https://twitter.com/algstn).
 He was the drive behind the functional patterns as we pair programmed to build the architecture for Lookback's Live player.
-The extraction and polishing was made by myself.
+The extraction and generalisation was made by me.
+As mentioned, the extraction and this post serves as a learning experience for myself too.

 ## Background